polyaxon/polyaxon/README.md

 # Polyaxon-stores
-An abstraction to make seamless storage integrations with variety of storage backends.
+An abstraction to make seamless storage integration with variety of storage backends.

 # License